 “Research shows that the best way to deal with negativity is to observe it, without reaction and without judgment,” says Chris Voss.
 “Then consciously label each negative feeling and replace it with positive, compassionate, and solution-based thoughts.”

-Negotiation Tip #5 – Fair is the F-Bomb of Negotiations
+Tip #5 – Fair is the F-Bomb of Negotiations

-Being able to disagree without being disagreeable is a valuable skill in negotiation.
+Being able to disagree without being disagreeable is a valuable skill in business negotiation.
 It requires emotional intelligence, effective communication, and a positive attitude.
 By mastering this skill, you can maintain a respectful and productive atmosphere and ultimately reach mutually beneficial agreements.

 Practical Applications of Negotiation Techniques in Business